 - diagnostic tool — identifying areas in which a college can enhance students’ educational experiences

 - monitoring device — documenting and improving institutional effectiveness over time.

-College of the Desert participated in the CCSSE survey in Spring 2008 and Spring 2010.
-The results and available documentation for both surveys can be reviewed in the document libraries below.
+College of the Desert participated in the CCSSE survey in Spring 2008, Spring 2010, Spring 2012, Spring 2014, and Spring 2016.
+The results and available documentation for these surveys can be reviewed in the document libraries below.